techierajeev/openshif/PersistentVolume/README.md

 In this example i am having openshift cluster with 3 master and 5 nodes (all centos machine 7.4 ), gluster server and heketi are running dedicated on the machine not as a container.

+Prerequisite :

+	1: password less login to all nodes in the glusterfs cluster from heketi node, create the

 Step 1: first we need to setup gluster cluster , in gluster-cluster comprises all the 3 master ,
 	steps to install and setup gluster cluster :-